57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 - **`signMessage`**: Most software wallets support signing arbitrary messages, making it the simplest and most direct way to implement login.
 - **`signTransaction`**: Some hardware wallets (e.g., Ledger, Trezor, etc.) typically do not support signing arbitrary messages; they only allow signing standard Solana Transactions.

 To accommodate these wallets, we construct a "special transaction" that contains only a Memo or other side-effect-free instruction, and ask the user to complete the login signature via `signTransaction`.
-It is important to emphasize that this transaction is only used for local signing and backend verification, it is _not_ sent on-chain, and is thus an _off-chain_ signing process that does not create an on-chain record or consume any gas/fees.
+Note: this transaction is only for local signing and backend verification.
+It is _not_ sent on-chain — it's an _off-chain_ signature that doesn't record anything on-chain or consume gas.

 Below we introduce both paths, aiming to reuse a single set of verification logic on the frontend and backend as much as possible.